 Using a minimally invasive procedure, your doctor at Source Healthcare inserts the Superion implant between two spinous processes, which are the bony projections on the back of your vertebrae.
 The Superion gently separates the vertebrae, creating space that decompresses the nerves.

 A spinal cord stimulator uses mild electrical impulses to block or mask the pain signals being sent from your spinal cord to your brain.
-When your brain doesn’t get the message, you don’t feel the pain caused by spinal stenosis.
+When your brain does not get the message, you do not feel the pain caused by spinal stenosis.

 Expert treatment for back and neck pain caused by spinal stenosis is available at Source Healthcare.
 To get started, call the office or schedule an appointment online today.